Milwaukee Astronomical Society

 As you can see there's a good correspondance of the planet distances to the predicted value, except for 2.8 where there was no planet!
 So Bode is championing the notion that there must be a planet at this location and astronomers should be looking for it.
 However, Bode will almost be universally ignored for several reasons: 1) if there was a planet there, it should have already been discovered, 2) if something is actually there it would have to be faint and very difficult to locate, 3) the absence of a planet simply means his formula is wrong, and 4) there are only 6 planets - that's all the planets we have and will ever have.

 The outlook will change dramatically in 1781 when British amateur astronomer William Herschel discovers a new planet which he proposes the name of Georgius Sidus (George's Star) in honor of King George.
-Of course this name will never be accepted outside of England, but it is shrewd move on Herschel's part as it will curry great favor with the king who will thereafter fund his astronomy activities making him a professional astronomer and allowing him to build ever larger telescopes and become one of the leading astronomers of his time.
+Of course this name will never be accepted outside of England, but it is shrewd move on Herschel's part as it will curry great favor with the king who will thereafter fund his astronomy activities making him a professional astronomer and allowing him to build ever larger telescopes.

 When news of a new planet reaches Germany, no one is more excited than Johann Bode because his first thought is that Herschel has found his missing planet.
 But soon he is disappointed as the motion indicates the planet is well beyond his predicted position.
 So how far is it?
 It will be Bode himself who will gather the observations and finally determine the distance at 19.2 Astronomical Units.
-This distance corresponds almost exactly to the predicted position of the next planet position outside of Saturn.
+This distance corresponds almost exactly to the predicted position.

 Planet Bode's Distance Actual Distance